slavadubrov/notes/docs/blog/posts/setting_up_new_max.md

     brew install openssl readline sqlite3 xz zlib
     ```

-4. I prefer to use [iTerm2](https://www.iterm2.com) instead of the standard Terminal. iTerm provides a more flexible configuration.
-You can download it from the iTerm2 website.
+4. I used to prefer [iTerm2](https://www.iterm2.com) over the standard Terminal due to its flexible configuration, but recently migrated to [Warp](https://www.warp.dev/).
+Warp offers a modern, Rust-based terminal experience with AI features integrated.
+You can download it from the Warp website.
+However, if you still prefer iTerm2, here's how I used to configure it:

 5. For configuring iTerm I prefer to do the following: